- Student Affairs

 Date of Examination

-Documentation must be received by the Office of Student Affairs as well as a meeting with the Associate Dean of Students to receive accommodations during that semester.
+Documentation must be received by the Office of Student Affairs as well as a meeting with the Assistant Dean of Students to receive accommodations during that semester.
 Please contact the Office of Student Affairs (651-696-6220) as soon as possible to avoid a delay in securing services.